 Because we use edible ingredients (vinegar, molasses, EM, herbs) in our solution, after spraying and saying goodbye to the bugs, the plants can be picked and consumed almost immediately.
 Unlike other chemical-based sprays which requires an isolation period after the spray, this lessens isolation time after harvesting.

-For leaf spots (usually caused by the fungi Cercospora), you can mix this herbal EM solution with urine (does not sound very pretty but more poetically it's also called Liquid Organic Fertilizer L.O.F who am I to judge) at a 1:1 ratio.
+For leaf spots (usually caused by the fungi Cercospora), you can mix this herbal EM solution with urine (does not sound very pretty but more poetically it's also called Liquid Organic Fertilizer L.O.F but who am I to judge).
+We can use a 1:1 ratio.

-When spraying, it's not recommended to use while the plants are flowering.
+When spraying, it's not recommended to spray while the plants are flowering.
 It would be good to spray before flowering or when the plants are about to set fruits.

-If you like composting in general, you may like:
+If you like composting in general, you may like this post below:

-This post talks about worms.
-And compares different types of it.
-There's one that's great for composting and for beginners.
+The post talks about worms.
+And compares their different types.
+There's also one that's great for composting and beginners.

 Share or pin this post!